wgzhao/Addax/README.md

 1. Starting from version `4.0.1`, the uploaded binary files have been switched from `Baidu Net Disk` to `Aliyun Drive`, and the download speed should be greatly improved
 2. Starting from version `3.2.3`, in order to reduce the installation package size, the built-in package only includes `streamreader` and `streamwriter` plug-ins, other plug-ins need to be downloaded separately, the download shared directory list is as the following.
+3. Because Aliyun drive does not support the sharing of compressed files currently, So, I add a .jpg suffix for each binary file, you need to remove this suffix before you can use them

 ### plugins download